 This one should be obvious.
 The reason you purchase life insurance is to protect those you love from financial hardship.
 A stranger does not depend on you financially (has no insurable interest).
 In fact, allowing a stranger to take out a life insurance policy on you could lead you to an ‘earlier-than-expected’ demise!

 Friends Who Do Not Depend on you Financially

-The purpose of life insurance or mortgage protection insurance is provide for and financially protect those you love – those who depend on you.
+The purpose of life insurance or mortgage protection life insurance is provide for and financially protect those you love – those who depend on you.
 If you choose a friend who does not rely on your income for financial support, the insurance company may question your (and their!) motives when buying the life insurance or mortgage protection insurance policy.
 It may look like you are scamming the insurance company.

 There are cases where listing your friend as your life insurance or mortgage protection insurance beneficiary does make sense though.
 One example is if you and your friend share a mortgage.
 Your friend may lose the home without your income (they have insurable interest), so they can be your life insurance or mortgage protection insurance beneficiary.

 5 Important Tips

 As you have noticed, choosing a life insurance or mortgage protection insurance beneficiary can be a complicated and serious business.
 Here are some additional tips to make sure that, no matter what, your money ends up in the right hands.

 Tip#1: Be As Specific As Possible

 - List the person’s or people’s names exactly as they are are legally.
 Do not use nicknames or a generic titles such as ‘spouse.’

 - Provide social security information for the names you choose.
 It will make your beneficiary easier to find and reduce confusion.